pscedu/singularity-hisat2/README.md

 ```

 ### To build the image remotely
-Run the script `rbuild.sh` to build image locally.
+Run the script `rbuild.sh` to build image remotely.

 ```
 bash ./rbuild.sh